For UW Staff & Faculty

 We invite all UW staff and faculty to learn more about the experiences of undocumented students at the University of Washington and discover what resources and services they can offer through their programs and departments to support this student population.

 Since 2003, when House Bill 1079 was signed into law in Washington State, allowing eligible undocumented students to pay in-state tuition, the University of Washington has become the alma mater and continues to be the home to many of these students.
-Throughout this time, the Kelly Ethnic Cultural Center has served an essential role in providing resources, support, and services to undocumented students, which now includes the Leadership Without Borders (LWB) Center.
+Throughout this time, the Kelly Ethnic Cultural Center has served an essential role in providing resources, support, and services to undocumented students, which now includes the Leadership Without Borders (LWB).

-We encourage you to explore the LWB Center, our Undocu Ally Training & Education program, and all the additional resources we can offer you to learn more about the experiences of undocumented students and how you can support this student population.
+We encourage you to explore the LWB Office, our Undocu Ally Training & Education program, and all the additional resources we can offer you to learn more about the experiences of undocumented students and how you can support this student population.

 FAQ: Undocumented Students